Tips on Packing Fragile and Dangerous Items for a Move

 Prickly points, sharp edges, and shattered glass are the worst nightmare for any mover.
 Fragile, potentially dangerous, or challenging to pack items demand for extra care during a move.

 Protecting movers and items require proper packing.
-Here are some tips on packing the most fragile and dangerous items for a move.
+Here are some tips, from Holloway Storage Sydney, on packing the most fragile and dangerous items for a move.